TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

         Sort             = [...]
         Sort.Constructor = [...]

-3. your editor accepts only MiniJava programs.
+3. your start symbol is set to Program so that your editor accepts only complete MiniJava programs.

 ### Folding Rules